Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Application of the methods to the HALT-C trial

 \subsection{Results in the emulated meta-analysis}

 Table \ref{tab:HALT_C_results} summarizes results from the emulation of meta-analyses using HALT-C trial data.
 All transportability estimators, which only use baseline covariate data from $R = 0$ and covariate, treatment, and outcome data from $R = 1$, produced estimates that were very similar to the benchmark estimates from the unadjusted estimator that uses treatment and outcome data from the target center $R=0$.
 The three transportability estimators produced similar point estimates, which suggests that the transported inferences are not driven by model specification choices.
-The three transportability estimators also produced estimates similar to those of the benchmark unadjusted estimator in $R = 0$, which suggests (but does not prove) that the identifiability conditions needed for the different transportability estimators hold, at least approximately, and model specification is approximately correct.
+The three transportability estimators also produced estimates similar to those of the benchmark unadjusted estimator in $R = 0$, which suggests (but does not prove) that the identifiability conditions needed for the different transportability estimators hold, at least approximately, and that model specification is approximately correct.
+The ANCOVA p-value of 0.425 did not indicate gross violations of the observed data implication in display \eqref{eq:observed_data_implications2}.